GamerTalk/Backend/README.md

     ```

-3. This application uses a local postgres database.
-Thus, you will have to create the database through postgres and then save the connection information to the database in a `.env` file.
-Use the `.env.example` file for what variables are required.
+3. Create a `.env` file at the root level of the project.
+Use the `.env.example` file for what environment variables are required.
+SECRET_KEY is the key that django uses in settings.py.
+You can create your own string in development.
+SECRET_CODE is used for verification of request.
+Again you can create your own string for development.

 4. Set up the database.
+This command with create a db.sqlite3 file in the config folder.

     ```bash